-- help the students develop advanced research skills - involve a faculty member as a mentor - have a set of defined learning goals - give students the opportunity to demonstrate mastery of the learning goals in a final product.
+- help the students develop advanced research skills. - involve a faculty member as a mentor. - have a set of defined learning goals. - give students the opportunity to demonstrate mastery of the learning goals in a final product.
 Normally, that product takes the form of a presentation at UURAF or in a professional setting and/or is a substantial final paper produced by or co-authored with the student.

 Normally, these courses require at least 135 hours of work over a semester (an average of 9 hours of work per week).
-The College maintains a list of approved courses on its website.
-Students must receive a 2.0 or P to meet the College's experiential learning requirement.
-Departments are encouraged to create research courses.
+Students must receive a minimum 2.0 or P to meet the College's experiential learning requirement.